samfranklin/foss4guk19-jupyter/README.md

 jupyter notebook
 ```

-We're ready to go!
+You are ready to go!

-### Build Option 2.
-Docker
-* If you're comfortable with Docker, then the docker container (which I haven't built yet) from (some-URL).
-* Further instructions to follow.